KADZ: Expanded Band assignment

-On March 17, 1997 the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KQXI authorized to move from 1550 to 1690 kHz.
-A Construction Permit for the expanded band station was assigned the call letters KAYK on November 10, 1997.
+On March 17, 1997, the FCC announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KQXI authorized to move from 1550 to 1690 kHz.
+A construction permit for the expanded band station was assigned the call letters KAYK on November 10, 1997.

 In June 1998, Radio Property Ventures sold KQXI on 1550 AM and the KAYK construction permit for 1690 AM for $3.5 million to ABC, Inc., at a time when the company was buying stations for the Radio Disney network.
-KAYK began operations on the 3rd of that month, and the simulcasting by 1550 AM and 1690 AM began carrying Radio Disney programming.
+KAYK began operations on June 3, and the simulcasting by 1550 AM and 1690 AM began carrying Radio Disney programming.
 After the sale closed late in 1998, the stations took on new Disney-inspired call letters on December 11, 1998, as 1550 AM became KDDZ, while 1690 AM changed to KADZ.
 On January 15, 1999, these call letters were swapped, with 1550 AM changing to KADZ and 1690 AM becoming KDDZ.

 The FCC's initial policy for expanded band assignments was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 ABC chose to retain the expanded band frequency.
 KADZ on 1550 AM was reported to have ceased broadcasting on June 1, 2003, and the station was formally deleted by the FCC on November 18, 2003.
 In 2011 a new Denver-area station, now known as KKCL, was licensed for the vacated 1550 kHz.